mbakhoff/synchronization-template/readme.md

 Suppose you want to write your own `Future<T>` class.
 It should have a method `get` that returns the value or blocks until it's available.
-It should also have a method `complete` to set the value and unblock waiting threads.
+It should also have a method `complete` to set the value to return in `get` and unblock the threads waiting on `get`.
 How to make the waiting threads block and only wake up when the value is set?

-A CountdownLatch is a perfect tool for having threads wait for each other.
+`java.util.concurrent.CountDownLatch` is a tool for having threads wait until a set of operations complete.
-When creating the latch, you must specify a **count** - the number of tasks that are expected to be completed.
+When creating the latch, you must specify a **count** - the number of operations that must complete before the waiting threads can continue.
-The threads that are waiting for the tasks to finish call the `await` method.
+The threads that want to wait for the operations to complete should call the `await` method of the latch - this will block until the operations have completed.
-After completing each task, `countDown` should be called to reduce the count.
+After completing each operation, the `countDown` method of the latch should be called to reduce the count.
-Once the count reaches zero, all waiting threads are unblocked.
+Once the count reaches zero, all the waiting threads are unblocked.

-Note that CountdownLatch is a *synchronizer*.
-Any changes made to an object before calling `countDown` are guaranteed to be visible to threads that call `await` before accessing that object.
-Use of the `synchronized` keyword is not necessary for synchronizing these changes.

 **Task:** Open the `tasks.CountdownLatchTask` class and fill the missing parts.